Tichod/WebPageMonitor/README.md

 WebPageMonitor checks if web pages have been modified and sends a notification by email if so

 INSTALLATION
-- depostit file WebpageMonitor.sh in whatever directory containing executables such as /usr/local/bin/ for instance.
+- deposit file WebpageMonitor.sh in whatever directory containing executables such as /usr/local/bin/ for instance.
 - deposit file url_list in whatever directory containing configuration files, and modify variable $URLList accordingly in WebpageMonitor.sh

 USE